Leading vs Lagging Indicators: Meaning, Differences, Examples & Strategy

 This measure shows how close security is to both its high and low points during the course of a certain trading period, which is typically two weeks.

-It might be difficult to choose between several leading indications and trailing indicators at a given time.
+It might be difficult to choose between several leading and trailing indicators at a given time.
 Instead of ignoring one fully and believing the other without question, an effective trading strategy may be developed by incorporating the conclusions from both.

 Investors often balance both types of data while making market decisions.
 Because of this, the lagging vs leading indicators paradigm does not need a Hobson's decision.